ramgorthi04/gist/recontour_planner_hints.md

 8. **Promotional Effectiveness**: If the dataset includes data from promotional periods, it can be used to evaluate the impact of marketing campaigns on sales.

-Overall, this dataset provides a comprehensive view of sales activity and can be a valuable tool for decision-making in areas such as marketing, inventory management, and strategic planning.
+Overall, this dataset provides a comprehensive view of sales activity and can be a valuable tool for marketing, inventory management, and strategic planning.

 ### COGS.cogs_all_brands